oliviasylee/Myportfolio/README.md

 - Work: I added a refactored project last week, the rest will be added later.
 - Contact: I have put a link on the contact so you can email me or you can reach out to me via the social media icon in the

 There is one problem that I haven't solved yet.
 It is a responsive design.
-The navigation and main section should change according to the screen size, But I will definitely fix it!
+The navigation and main section should change according to the screen size, but I will definitely fix it!

 ## Usage
 Click the screenshot and it will take you to my portfolio web page.